 Style Is Everything

 The style of the flower bed could be formal, cottage, naturalized or a combination of these.
-Boxwood hedges (Buxus sempervirens) that grow in U.S. Department of Agriculture plant hardiness zones 5 through 8 can add an evergreen border in the formal garden, but creeping phlox (Phlox subulata), grown in USDA zones 3 through 10, may be better suited to a cottage-style flower bed.
+American boxwood hedges (Buxus sempervirens) that grow as perennials in U.S. Department of Agriculture plant hardiness zones 5 through 8 can add an evergreen border in the formal garden, but creeping phlox (Phlox subulata, zones 3-9) may be better suited to a cottage-style flower bed.
 Local sandstone works well as a border for a naturalized garden.

-Stately delphinium (Delphinium spp.) adds color and linear texture to a formal garden, while artemisia (Artemisia schmidtiana) provides a soft flowing hint of velvety texture to a cottage garden.
-Both grow in USDA zones 3 through 7.
-Trillium (Trillium grandiflorum), garden phlox (Phlox paniculata) and other native flowers provide color and texture to the naturalized garden, whereas rudbeckia (Rudbeckia fulgida) and echinacea (Echinacea purpurea) spray color out and upward throughout the season.
-Trillium and rudbeckia grow in USDA zones 3 through 9.
-Garden phlox and echinacea grow in USDA zones 3 through 8.
+Stately delphinium (Delphinium spp., zones 5-9) adds color and linear texture to a formal garden, while artemisia (Artemisia schmidtiana, zones 3-7) provides a soft flowing hint of velvety texture to a cottage garden.
+Trillium (Trillium grandiflorum, zones 4-8), garden phlox (Phlox paniculata, zones 4-8) and other native flowers provide color and texture to the naturalized garden, whereas black-eyed Susan (Rudbeckia fulgida, zones 3-9) and purple coneflower (Echinacea purpurea, zones 3-8) spray color out and upward throughout the season.

 Landscape a Flower Bed: Location